 Importing Pets- “Arriving in Oman”

 1. An import permit must be obtained from the Ministry of Agriculture before arrival.
-We can obtain this for you at a fee. ( if pet is not with complete documentations the authorities may have to keep them under quarantine until all paper work is complete this will further cost.)
+We can obtain this for you at a fee. ( if the pet is not with complete documentation the authorities may have to keep them under quarantine until all paperwork is complete this will further cost.)

 4. Dogs must be registered after arrival in Oman.

 Depending on your country of destination requirements may differ, In some countries it is mandatory to have a valid rabies titer test (or rabies serological test/rabies serum neutralization test) may be required for entry into certain countries.
 The test result must be >= 0.5 IU/mL.

 Therefore preparation in such cases is advisable to be done well in advance at least 2 months in advance.